 The Bermuda Post Office (BPO) has advised the public to bring an invoice when collecting goods through the post office.
 As the BPO acts as an agent for HM Customs, anyone who has received a notification from the post office indicating “value required” must produce the actual invoice when collecting a package so the required duty can be paid.
 If an invoice is unavailable, a vendor or manufacturer-estimated retail value for the item or similar product must be provided.
 This can be obtained from the internet and presented in lieu of the actual invoice.
 Duty is not required for gifts valued at under $30 when sent from overseas.
 For more information on services provided by the Bermuda Post Office please visit www.bpo.bm.

-Entitled to a per-person duty-free exemption for newly purchased goods up to the value of $800 if the goods accompany them when they arrive back in the U.S.
+Entitled to a per-person duty-free exemption for newly purchased goods up to the value of $800 if the goods accompany you when you arrive back in the U.S.

-Goods in excess of $800 that accompany them are dutiable at a flat rate of 3 percent for the next $1000 in value, goods that are not covered by the personal exemption or flat rate of duty (anything over $1800) are assessed duty in accordance with the item's Harmonized Tariff Schedule classification
+Goods in excess of $800 that accompany you are dutiable at a flat rate of 3 percent for the next $1000 in value, goods that are not covered by the personal exemption or flat rate of duty (anything over $1800) are assessed duty in accordance with the item's Harmonized Tariff Schedule (HTS) classification number.
+If household goods less than a year old do not accompany you then they are subject to the duty rate applicable to each item's HTS classification number.

 People staying longer than 7 days or more can claim up to $800 CND per trip, but with limits below on tobacco, cigarettes, cigars, liquor including wine.
 Tobacco.
 200 Cigarettes and 50 Cigars Liquor - 40 oz.
 (1.14 Liters